 DAY 4 TORONTO ITINERARY – Day Trip to Niagara Falls from Toronto

 There are many places in and around Toronto, that are very easily accessible and worth visiting.
 Bruce Peninsula (4 hrs), 1000 Islands (3.75 hrs), Niagara Falls (2 hrs), Ottawa (5 hrs), Montreal (6 hrs) – are some of the cities/areas that are worth visiting in your trip to Toronto.

+You can rent a car and drive to Niagara in 2 hours (one way) from Toronto.
 Many also cross the border at Niagara Falls to head to the US.